developer-onizuka/hello/README.md

 # Hello World via pointer

-# 1. What is Char.
+# 1. What is Char
 Should understand the difference between char and string.
 You can not compile the code below:
 ```
     char a = "Hello";